 Remember I said, you don’t necessarily have to use your creativity and think up names?
 What I meant was, there are thousands of domains expiring every day.
 You will need to look through the expiring domain lists and auctions that are about to get resold at a discount.

 Hundreds of thousands of domains expire daily, yes daily!
 And there are services that pick out the good ones and sell them for under $100 dollars usually for around $70, some time way less.
 Domains expire for a number of reasons, either the person forgot to renew or they abandoned the name, the business may have shut down, etc.

-Some great places for finding expired domains are (these will definitely help get you started):
+Here are some great places for finding expired domains to buy cheap and flip for huge ROI.
+(These will definitely help get you started):

 Notice with my example of sold domains (above) not all of them were .COM.
 With the new domain name extensions, it has become easier to find a good domain that can fetch upwards of a thousand bucks.
 I mean wouldn’t that be a great investment.
 Purchase a domain for $10 and sell it for a $1,000, I mean that’s a 100x investment right there.
 Even selling at $500 would be amazing.
 Better returns than real estate if you ask me.

 Well, this is the price range that most domain flippers (I’ll refer to them as domainers from now on) are looking to operate in.
 I mean there are levels, but I think it’s safe to say that selling a domain for 10x is worth it no matter the dollar denomination.

 From my experience, real life examples would look like this, and obviously this is just a guide:

 - Buy domain for $10-$30, sell for $100-$300

 - Buy domain for $100, sell for $1000+